vix597/mp3-to-image/README.md

-# mp3-to-image
+# MP3 To Image

-An MP3 to iamge converter
+An MP3 to image converter